Issam-Allymis/S-G-F/README.md

  4. At the Branch it is labelled as "none", click the dropdown menu and select "main" after hit save.
  5. The page will then automatically refresh.
  6. A link to the deployed site will appear after receiving a pop-up notification at the top of the page.

+## Forking The GitHub Repository
+Forks are commonly used in the GitHub platform, allowing users to create a duplicate of an existing repository on their own account.
+This duplication allows users to view and make changes to the code without affecting the original repository.
+Forking can be used for various purposes, such as to contribute to a project, experiment with changes without affecting the original codebase, or create a new project based on an existing one.

+## **How to Fork a GitHub Repository**
+1. Log into your GitHub account and locate the project at [GitHub Repository](https://github.com/Issam-Allymis?tab=repositories)
+2. Locate the Fork button at the top right of the page and click Fork.
+3. You should now have a copy of the original repository in your GitHub account.

+## ****

 # Credits
 - The hero image effect was inspired from the [Love Running](https://github.com/Code-Institute-Solutions/readme-template) CI Project

 - The image quote was found on [wallpapercave.com](https://wallpapercave.com/bodybuilding-iphone-wallpapers)

 - Gallery images found here [healthline.com](https://www.healthline.com/health-news/women-urged-to-exercise-vigorously-to-stay-heart-healthy)